gimoonnam/gimoonnam.github.io/_posts/ImageProcessing/2020-07-23-edgeEnhancementAlgorithms.md

 where $k$ is a scaling constant, typically set from the range between 0.2 and 0.7.
 The sharpness of an image becomes enhanced as $k$ increases.

 # Wrapping up

+   We have studied three respresentative algorithms for edge enhancement: **Laplace Operator**, **Difference of Gaussians**, and **Unsharp filter**.
+   Python implementations of these algorithms can be found in the links attached at the beginning of this post.

+   As a series of fundamental study of image processing algorithms, the following post will be covering image fusion and blending using image pyramid.

 # References